William Murray, 4th Earl of Mansfield: Career

 Murray was Tory Member of Parliament for Aldborough in 1830; for Woodstock in 1831; for Norwich from 1832 to 1837, and for Perthshire from 1837 to 1840.
-He served as a Lord of the Treasury in Sir Robert Peel's Administration from 1834 to 1835.
+He served as a Lord of the Treasury in Sir Robert Peel's administration from 1834 to 1835.
+Shortly after his election to Perthshire in 1837, "he was devastated by the sudden death of his wife at the age of 28.
+After this blow he 'virtually abandoned public life' and 'withdrew a great measure from social functions', though he did not become entirely reclusive."

 Murray was appointed Lord High Commissioner to the General Assembly of the Church of Scotland in 1852, 1858 and 1859.
 He was Lieutenant-Colonel of the Stirlingshire Militia from 1828 to 1855, Lord Lieutenant of Clackmannanshire from 1852, hereditary keeper of Scone Palace, and Senior Member of the Carlton Club.

 He was appointed a Knight of the Thistle in 1843 and was for a time Senior Knight.